ajclarkson/ajclarkson.co.uk/index.md

 ---
 layout: page
 title: Hey, I'm <a href="/about/">Adam</a>
-excerpt: A designer &amp; developer, currently writing a PhD.
+excerpt: A designer &amp; developer, currently writing a Ph.D.
 ---

 ## Recent Blog Posts